open-edge-insights/eii-core/cert-tool/README.md

-# CERT-TOOL for Generating the Asymmetric Key Generation of ETA:
+# CERT-TOOL for Generating the Asymmetric Key Generation of IEI:

-Cert-Tool is a certificate generation tool created for ETA platform based on the openssl commands.It creates x509 standard certificates for the server and client.
-Root Certificate Authority certificate and private is generated atfirst then all the ETA server and client components are signed by the RootCA.
+Cert-Tool is a certificate generation tool created for IEI platform based on the openssl commands.It creates x509 standard certificates for the server and client.
+Root Certificate Authority certificate and private is generated atfirst then all the IEI server and client components are signed by the RootCA.

 ## Prerequisites:
     i.
 OPENSSL(v1.0 or later)